waiterorg/MN-REST/README.md

    ` python manage.py runserver`

 ## Demo user
-You can login with thid demo user `username:waiter` and `password:123`.
+You can login with this demo user `username:waiter` and `password:123`.